AnnaRyb/markdownrepo/README.md

   Outcome
  Inefficiences are determined and mitigated.

-As a user, you might need to perform certain steps to precisely determine the cause of failure and repair it Step 1.
+As a user, you might need to perform certain steps to precisely determine the cause of failure and repair it immediately.
+ Step 1.
+Check the Dynatrace dashboard for issues and devaitions, such as sudden drop in
+![Screenshot] : (C:\Users\G3 3579-7581\Desktop\dynatrace\deviations)